MalbrottsAsnan/kickstart.nvim/SETUP.md

 Terminal action settings:

 In order for certain Neovim commands to work (```CTRL-]``` for example), interfering Windows Terminal keybinds needs to be removed.
 More on how this is done can be found on the [Terminal Setup Guide](https://learn.microsoft.com/en-us/windows/terminal/install#settings-json-file "").
-Personally, I remove **all** keybinds.
+Personally, I remove aa keybinds.

 ## Uninstalling